nobruinfo/midnightmega/readme.md

 ## not yet in progress

 * greyed out function keys will get implemented
-* more contextey display of function keys as show in the foot of the screen
+* function keys in the foot of the screen will be showing more modifier key combinations
 * Hyppo SD card handling as far as possible (writing not yet implemented on Hyppo side)
 * Creation of .d81 image files currently unsopported by Hyppo
 * copying of ~~single~~/multiple files in between real/virtual drives,
   mounted images
-* Currently to exit from within a .d81 disk image file to the selection of files on an SD card (storage card) pressing the [F2] key is used, this might alternatively be done by another `..` directory entry
 * Handling of subdirectories (sub-partitions of file type `CBM`) inside diskettes
 * For `llvm` replace most fixed strings for screen output with